danaonel/svg-templates/README.md

 ## What it does

-All elements with class specified in the configuration will get new attribute(s) or update existing attribute(s).
+All elements targeted by the selectors specified in the configuration will get new attribute(s) or update existing attribute(s).

 The resulting file will be moved to *[path/to/destination]* leaving the original file intact in *[path/to/source/files]*.